+Figure 57: VMAF Variation due to Scene Change and Crossfade

+From these figures, we can clearly see that sharp variations in the quality metrics computed occur when encountering the crossfade segment at around frame 420.
+The variability in these segments is quite significant while it is also considerably impacted by the quantization parameters used.
+Similar results are seen for other sequences in the JVET CTC that have such content like RitualDance and FoodMarket.

+Thus, it is suggested that instead of reporting one average for such sequences, the distortion values could be reported for the separate segments that constitute the sequence such as pre, during and post crossfade.

 Content Analysis Summary

-In this document a preliminary analysis of the JVET CTC content was performed using a simple set of spatial, temporal, and noise metrics.
+In this document a preliminary analysis of the JVET CTC content was performed using a simple set of spatial and temporal metrics computed using the VCA tool.
+In addition to this, we also analyze the sequences in terms of noise.
+We plot per-frame SC and TC values for all the CTC sequences and also create MaD histograms and scatter plots that can help spot sequences with fluctuations in their SC or TC.

 Some sequences show sudden variations in spatial and temporal complexities, and these have been discussed class wise.
-The most prominent ones have been summarized in Table 1.
+We also evaluate the variations in quality metrics for sequences with crossfades and discuss how the values for such content should be possibly reported.
+We summarize our results in Table 2.

-From our analysis, we see that the JVET CTC pool could possibly be too simple in terms of the spatial and temporal complexities of the sequences.
-Most of the sequences have low SC/TC.
-Sequences that have both a high spatial and temporal metric could potentially be added to this pool to represent a more real distribution of content available today.
-Furthermore, we would recommend that in the future similar analysis is performed on any new content proposed to be added in the JVET CTC or other CTCs.
+From our analysis, we see that although JVET CTC pool sequences have frames with high SC/TC, the pool could possibly be considered as too simple in terms of the average spatial and temporal complexities of the sequences.
+Sequences that have an overall high SC, TC, or both could potentially be added to this pool to represent a more real distribution of content available today.
+Furthermore, we would also recommend that in the future similar analysis is performed on any new content proposed to be added in the JVET CTC or other CTCs.
+Alternatively, analyzing the CTC using the SI-TI tool could also provide good insights as it uses different metrics to compute spatial and temporal characteristics when compared to VCA.
+Including and correlating compression performance results as part of the complexity analysis of a sequence may also be useful.

-Table 1.
+Table 2.
 Content Analysis Summary